jamesplease/fade-dropdown-menu/README.md

 CSS3 Dropdown with Fade
 ========================

 In the past, dropdown menus were only possible through Javascript.
-But now we can just use CSS3 to achieve all of those great dropdown effects.
+Now, we can use CSS3 to achieve pretty much every traditional dropdown effects.

-This dropdown menu is [semantic][sem] & entirely CSS.
+This dropdown menu is [semantic][sem] & entirely CSS3.

 [View it live.][sbc]